Environment Social and economic

 In the Czech Republic grants are allocated mainly to projects in the areas of research and innovation, environmental protection, cultural heritage and cultural cooperation, public health, education and cooperation in justice.
 Great emphasis is given on human rights, the inclusion of Roma and the development of civil society.lessmore

-Tasks include: Drafting assessment form and checklist, assessing proposals and preparing experts’ reports for some 20 predefined projects, assessing and reviewing submitted additional information, processing the grant application review and participation in meetings with the Applicant and Client.
+Tasks included: Drafting assessment form and checklist, assessing proposals and preparing experts’ reports for some 20 predefined projects, assessing and reviewing submitted additional information, processing the grant application review and participation in meetings with the Applicant and Client.

-The assessments encompass: Verification whether the project under consideration fulfills and is consistent with the set parameters.
+The assessments encompassed: Verification whether the project under consideration fulfills and is consistent with the set parameters.
 Assessment of the logical framework including indicators, assumptions and risks and of the activity plan.
 Assessing the appropriateness of the required funding to the objectives and content of the project, implementation capacities, relevance, anticipated benefits.
 Assessment of publicity as per requirements of the EEA and Norway of risks and mitigation measures, consistency with regulatory framework as well as of economic, institutional and legal sustainability.
 Identification of possible conditions for grant allocation.

 Global Consultative Processes on Migration (Report)